 Extended Tax Payment Deadline

 There is now automatic payment relief for Americans abroad who owe taxes.
 Usually, you need to pay taxes by the April 15th deadline to avoid interest.
-Yet in these times, the IRS extended the tax payment deadline to July 15, 2020.
+Yet in these times, the IRS extended the filing and tax payment deadline to July 15, 2020.

 This particular payment relief includes all individual tax returns, plus self-employed individuals and all other entities (except trusts, estates or C-Corporations).

 This is important to know because for any US citizen abroad, it means penalties and interest will begin to accrue on any remaining unpaid balances as of July 16, 2020.
 Before, these fees would start to accrue from April 15th.